nopsys/CogNOS/README.md

 # CogNOS in a nutshell

 This repo contains a nopsys-style version of the Cog VM.
 That means a Cog VM that runs a Squeak/Pharo/Cuis image without an OS.
-For more information visit  https://github.com/nopsys/nopsys
+For more information on the nopsys library visit  https://github.com/nopsys/nopsys.

+CogNOS is actually a third iteration of the orginal SqueakNOS project born at early 2000's.
+SqueakNOS had two previous stages.
+At a first stage, [Gerardo Richarte]() (Richie) and [Luciano Notarfrancesco]() depicted the fundamentals of the project and built its basis.
+Most of the code contained in this and related repositories was developed by them.
+The sources of that stage of the project can be found at: https://sourceforge.net/projects/squeaknos/.

+In a second stage, during 2011-2012, [Javier Pimás](https://github.com/melkyades) and [Guido Chari](https://github.com/charig), in collaboration with Richie revived the project and made it compatible with Pharo Smalltalk.
+In addition, we added Filesystem (FAT32) and Memory Management (paging) support.
+This made it possible to snapshot images, an important milestone of the project.
+There is a blog with some documentation, the news of those days, and instructions to download prebuilt images: http://squeaknos.blogspot.com.ar/.

+Now, we are working in a second revival!
+Smalltalk VMs (and also images) have changed a lot since the old times.
+We have decided to give a new name to the project: CogNOS since  we do not want the project to be tightly coupled to any particular Smalltalk dialect.

 ## Using CogNOS
 We provide a release version in the form of a [compressed file]().
 To run it you need a virtual machine software install in your OS.
 Currently we provide support for: